 14. Business Expenses (Conferences, Trips, Etc.)

-Most working professionals incur expenses to work (not necessarily fun, but necessary).
+You may incur expenses related to work that aren’t reimbursed by your employer.
 These include such purchases as buying professional clothing, renewing professional licenses, or pursuing continuing education to further your career.

 15. Entertainment

-We all like to have a good time.
-From travel to movies to museum memberships to concerts, there’s no shortage of entertainment costs that need to make their way into our budgets.
+From travel to movies and concerts to museum memberships, there’s no shortage of entertainment costs that need to make their way into our budgets.

 Recommended: Are You Bad with Money?
 Here’s How to Get Better